 The long-term consequences of a sex charge can be devastating to yourself, your family, your career, and your financial security, regardless of whether they are ultimately convicted of a crime.
 And if convicted, the consequences can be prison time, fines, and permanent registration as a sex offender.

 If you have been accused or charged with sexual assault, aggravated sexual assault rape, child molestation, statutory rape, or date rape, you need immediate help from an experienced criminal defense attorney.
 We have been aggressively defending clients from sexual assault charges for 20 years.
-His experience both in and out of the courtroom has help ensure the best possible outcome for his clients.
+His experience both in and out of the courtroom has helped ensure the best possible outcome for his clients.

 Accusations of Sexual Assault: The Time To Act is Now

 If you’ve been accused of sexual assault, it’s in your best interest to act quickly.
 The simple act of filing sexual assault charges can be devastating to a person’s reputation.
 And the quicker we can review the evidence in the case, the higher the likelihood of a positive outcome.
-Physical evidence is very important in sexual assault cases, since there is usually no witnesses other than the parties involved.
+Physical evidence is very important in sexual assault cases since there are usually no witnesses other than the parties involved.
 So it is in your best interest to get legal representation the moment you know you are under investigation.